ArmandoDomi/Tumor_Detection/README.md

 # Metrics
 Accuracy, Precision, Recall, Fmeasure, Specificity
 # The goal
 The goal is try to make the recall equal to 1 .
 So the FN must be equal to 0.
-This way the classifier always will spot images that are tumorous.<br>Also we have change the class weight to class no : 1 and class yes : 4
+This way the classifier always will spot images that are tumorous.

 <table>
   <col>